-Since its beginning in October 2014 to March 2017, the DOTS program has reached a total of 6,610 participants, including over 3,800 youth and 1,200 adults.
+Since its beginning in October 2014 to January 2018, the DOTS program has reached a total of 11,902 individuals, including over 9,000 youth and 2,400 adults.
 This includes professional presentations, the DOTS kit lending program, training events, workshops, direct programs and kits that are on long-term loans at various Nature Centers and schools.
-The DOTS kits are well traveled throughout the state of Wisconsin, accompanied youth on explorations to Yellowstone and have even crossed international borders to Thunder Bay, Ontario, Canada, Costa Rica and the island nation of Trinidad and Tobago.
+The DOTS kits are well traveled throughout the state of Wisconsin through lending, outreach, and trainings.
+They’ve also been to U.S. locations like Yellowstone National Park and have even crossed international borders to Ontario, Canada, Costa Rica, Panama, and Trinidad and Tobago.

 Maps of Impact

 Case Studies and DOTS Program Reports